dazdaz/nano-banana-pro/README.md

 ./01-apikey.sh audit

 # 3. Generate an image
-./02-nanopro.py "A serene mountain landscape at sunset, photorealistic"
+./02-nanopro.py --generate "A serene mountain landscape at sunset, photorealistic"

 # 4. Edit the generated image
 ./02-nanopro.py --edit ~/nano_banana_pro_outputs/nano_20251122_201500.png "Add a cabin in the foreground"